jharwell/rcppsw/docs/CONTRIBUTING.md

   is the minimum; 4.0 is recommended (better warnings).
 - gcov (for viewing code coverage).

+You will also need the following development packages, which can usually be found in linux software repositories:

+- catch (A unit testing framework that some unit tests use).

 ### Additional cloning
 1. clone https://github.com/jharwell/devel somewhere, and adjust a few more symlinks (or just download these files and place them directly in wherever